 - Policy implementation (middle-order & downwards, blame-able, powerless, capable, made-cynical, dirty-ish hands)

 As a result, the Policy Interpreters, appeared to have (and probably didn’t enjoy) a nut-in-a-cracker perspective?
-In other words, whatever is dreamed up, they must deliver and nothing else can matter, including figuring out how to achieve a real-world result.
+Poor souls, whatever is dreamed up, they must deliver… and nothing else can matter, including figuring out how to achieve a real-world result.

-Imagine working in a hugely pressurized, capricious environment where the top people “don’t get it” and can change things on a whim.
+Imagine working in a hugely pressurized, capricious environment where the top people “don’t get it” yet can change things on a whim.
 With this in mind, if asked and listened to, how many implementers would love to help fix things?
 I could cry.
 Could it be the “Good Intentions” Ideal is distorted by the way things work and an autocratic, non-listening culture?
 I believe the truth why UK government projects fail is illustrated by the diagram below.

-I wonder how much opportunity and present-capability/insight is ignored and wasted?
-As a result, how much potential and possibility goes down the tubes along with the billions or so lost to “Fraud and Error”?
+How much opportunity and present-capability/insight is ignored and wasted?
+As a result, how much potential and possibility goes down the tubes along with the billions lost to “Fraud and Error” and ignored by Ministers.